asweigart/ezgmail/README.md

 EZGmail
 ======

-A Pythonic interface to the Gmail API that actually works as of August 2020.
+A Pythonic interface to the Gmail API that actually works as of September 2020.

 The Gmail API quickstart doesn't actually seem to work on Python 3 without some adjustments, and the entire documentation is a bit much for someone who just wants to read and send emails from their Gmail account.
 EZGmail just works.